ovh/docs/pages/cloud/private-cloud/datastore-migration/guide.en-gb.md

 Enter the variables:

-- serviceName: the name of the PCC located at sbg1a.
+- serviceName: the name of the PCC located at `sbg1a`.
-- datacenterId: the source datacentre ID
+- datacenterId: the ID of the source data centre

-### Step 2: migrating datastore
+### Step 2: Migrating the datastore

 > [!warning]
 >
-> The destination PCC must be located in a different zone to sbg1a.
+> The destination PCC must be located in a zone different from `sbg1a`.
 >

-Once the filerId has been identified, use the following call to migrate the datastore to the destination PCC:
+Once the `filerId` has been identified, use the following call to migrate the datastore to the destination PCC:

 > [!api]
 >